Skip to Main Content

 State Forests

-Hunting is not allowed on 8 State Forests — some with Deed Restrictions such as Niday Place State Forest & Bourassa State Forest, Crawfords State Forest, and others with access limitations for the public such South Quay State Forest, Old Flat State Forest and Hawks State Forest, and some with such high public use that safety is a concern such as Zoar State Forest and Paul State Forest.
+Hunting is not allowed on eight State Forests — some with Deed Restrictions such as Niday Place State Forest, Bourassa State Forest, and Crawfords State Forest, and others with access limitations for the public such as South Quay State Forest, Old Flat State Forest & Hawks State Forest, and some with such high public use that safety is a concern such as Zoar State Forest, and Paul State Forest.

-Hunting will also be allowed on Matthews State Forest in Grayson County (archery only in designated areas), Chesterfield State Forest in Chesterfield County (archery only for all species — this does not include the urban archery season), and Sandy Point State Forest in King William County, however these State Forests will remain closed to Sunday hunting.
-Conway Robinson State Forest in Prince William County and Whitney State Forest in Fauquier County will remain lottery permit only hunts.
+General Hunting Regulations will also be allowed, EXCEPT ON SUNDAYS, on Charlotte State Forest in Charlotte County (waterfowl hunting limited to Monday, Wednesday, and Saturday only), Matthews State Forest in Grayson County (archery only in designated areas), Chesterfield State Forest in Chesterfield County (archery only, does not including the Urban archery season), and Sandy Point State Forest in King William County.

-Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry’s website or by calling 804-492-4121.
+Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available on the DOF website or by calling 804-492-4121.

 National Parks